Forkingengineer/Scad-missile/README.md

 # Portfolio Website

 A responsive portfolio website template that you can use to showcase your skills, projects, and future development plans.
-Feel free to use this template for your personal portfolio and customize it to suit your needs.
+Feel free to use this template for your personal portfolio.

 ![Project Demo](/assets/github-portfolio-template-demo.JPG)